Grant Robicheaux: Court proceedings

 In February 2020, Todd Spitzer won the election for District Attorney, taking over Rackauckas' position.
 Spitzer believed that Rackauckas had used the case to attract positive media attention before the election for district attorney and stated he would move to have all charges filed by Rackauckas against Robicheaux and Riley dropped.
 In June 2020, Orange County Superior Court Judge Gregory Jones refused to drop the charges against Robicheaux and Riley and said both Rackauckas and Spitzer had used the case against each other while campaigning.
 Later in 2020, the Attorney General of California took over prosecuting the case.

 In July 2021, a judge in the Orange County Superior Court dismissed charges related to two of the seven women who stated they no longer wanted to participate in the case and had been "dragged through the mud" by the Orange County District Attorney's office.

 On July 7, 2023, Orange County Superior Court Judge Michael Leversen dropped all sexual assault charges against Robicheaux and Cerissa Riley, citing insufficient evidence.

 On Nov.
-29, 2023, under the terms of a plea deal, Robicheaux pled guilty to a felony gun-possession charge and a misdemeanor drug charge.
+29, 2023, under the terms of a plea deal, Robicheaux pleaded guilty to a felony gun-possession charge and a misdemeanor drug charge.
 He was sentenced to two years probation on the felony gun-possession charge and one year of probation on the misdemeanor drug charge for possession of psilocybin.
 Robicheaux has reportedly filed a lawsuit against Orange County, seeking unspecified damages for what he alleges was malicious prosecution against him.